Jane Addams: Early life

-Born in Cedarville, Illinois, Jane Addams was the youngest of eight children born into a prosperous northern Illinois family of English-American descent which traced back to colonial Pennsylvania.In 1863, when Addams was two years old, her mother, Sarah Addams (née Weber), died while pregnant with her ninth child.
+Born in Cedarville, Illinois, Jane Addams was the youngest of eight children born into a prosperous northern Illinois family of English-American descent which traced back to colonial Pennsylvania.
+In 1863, when Addams was two years old, her mother, Sarah Addams (née Weber), died while pregnant with her ninth child.
 Thereafter Addams was cared for mostly by her older sisters.
-By the time Addams was eight, four of her siblings had died: three in infancy and one was at age 16.
+By the time Addams was eight, four of her siblings had died: three in infancy and one at the age of 16.

 Addams spent her childhood playing outdoors, reading indoors, and attending Sunday school.
 When she was four she contracted tuberculosis of the spine, known as Potts's disease, which caused a curvature in her spine and lifelong health problems.
 This made it complicated as a child to function with the other children, considering she had a limp and could not run as well.
 As a child, she thought she was ugly and later remembered wanting not to embarrass her father, when he was dressed in his Sunday best, by walking down the street with him.

 Jane Addams adored her father, John H. Addams, when she was a child, as she made clear in the stories in her memoir, Twenty Years at Hull House (1910).
 He was a founding member of the Illinois Republican Party, served as an Illinois State Senator (1855–70), and supported his friend Abraham Lincoln in his candidacies for senator (1854) and the presidency (1860).
 He kept a letter from Lincoln in his desk, and Addams loved to look at it as a child.
 Her father was an agricultural businessman with large timber, cattle, and agricultural holdings; flour and timber mills and a wool factory.
-He was the president of The Second National Bank of Freeport.
+He was the president of The Second National Bank of Freeport, Illinois.
 He remarried in 1868 when Addams was eight years old.
 His second wife was Anna Hosteler Haldeman, the widow of a miller in Freeport.

 During her childhood, Addams had big dreams of doing something useful in the world.
 As a voracious reader, she became interested in the poor from her reading of Charles Dickens.
 Inspired by his works and by her own mother's kindness to the Cedarville poor, Addams decided to become a doctor so that she could live and work among the poor.

+Addams's father encouraged her to pursue higher education but close to home.
+She was eager to attend the new college for women, Smith College in Massachusetts; but her father required her to attend nearby Rockford Female Seminary (now Rockford University), in Rockford, Illinois.